Annuity.org content is meticulously reviewed to ensure it meets our high standards for readability, accuracy, fairness and transparency.

 One of the most attractive qualities of most annuities is their ability to provide guaranteed income at a time when retirees are increasingly required to live off their savings, the future of Social Security is in question and traditional pensions are practically nonexistent.

-- If the consumer begins receiving the income within a year of purchasing the annuity, it’s known as an immediate income annuity, also called a single premium immediate annuity or SPIA.
+- If the annuitant begins receiving the income within a year of purchasing the annuity, it’s known as an immediate income annuity, also called a single premium immediate annuity or SPIA.
 Typically, immediate annuities are purchased with a single lump sum payment.

 - If the payout, or distribution, phase begins a year or more later, the income annuity falls into the category of deferred income annuity, or DIA.
 Deferred annuities purchased with a lump sum are called single premium deferred annuities, or SPDAs.
 Deferred annuities purchased with multiple payments are known as flexible premium deferred annuities, FPDAs.